lucasw/lucasw.github.io/_posts/2015-12-03-ros-blockly.md

 Tried restarting it, then refreshing http://localhost/ros_blockly, but don't see anything different.
 Not sure about blockly_compressed.js - do I need to regenerate that?
+There are a lot of references to it in other js files.
+Look at blockly/build.py
+Tried running it and it mostly changed blockly_uncompressed.js.

+  # The compressed file is a concatenation of all of Blockly's core files which
+  # have been run through Google's Closure Compiler.
+This is done using the
+  # online API (which takes a few seconds and requires an Internet connection).

+Don't have an internet connection currently which is why this didn't work.